Skip to main content

 Given the often long-term nature of license agreements, including provisions for termination under specific conditions can be prudent.
 For example, it may be advisable to include termination clauses in the event of licensee insolvency or the expiration or invalidation of an intellectual property right.

 Consider including clauses for dispute resolution, such as arbitration or alternative methods, within the license agreement.
 Depending on the circumstances, arbitration or litigation in Dutch courts may be the preferred approach.
+For international license agreements governed by Dutch law, the Netherlands Commercial Court offers a significant practical advantage: parties can agree to litigate in English before experienced commercial judges, without surrendering the protections of the Dutch legal system.
 Consulting with a lawyer can provide insights into the advantages and disadvantages of different methods for resolving disputes.

 Frequently asked questions about license agreements under Dutch law